GM-Fedelopez/GM-Fedelopez/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 👋 Hi, I’m @GM-Fedelopez.
-I'm part of a group of Hattrick managers that will try to develope web apps based on <a href="https://www.hattrick.org/">Hattrick</a>.
+- 👋 Hi, I’m Fedelopez, part of a group of Hattrick managers that will try to develope web apps based on <a href="https://www.hattrick.org/">Hattrick</a>.
 Like games or rankings obtaining data directly by CHPP, using <a href="https://github.com/jetwitaussi/PHT">PHT</a>.

-- 👀 I’m interested in develope what ever users like to use.
+- 👀 We are interested in develope what ever users like to use.
 So, if you play any game in HT Forums, or Federation, based on Hattrick Players/Matches/Teams... or you just want to create any study, and need then collect special kind of data form Hattrick Matches then just ask.

 - 📫 How to reach me ... send me and HT-Mail in Hattrick